Toro Negro State Forest: Trail #6 (The Pool)

-This trail is about 0.5 miles long and a low challenge trail.
+This trail is about 0.5 mi long and a low challenge trail.
 The trail is well maintained, but the natural pool that it leads to is open during summer months only.
-Starting from the visitors' parking area, hikers get on PR-143 walking northeast bound (that is, making a left from the parking area to head "East" on PR-143) about 0.25 miles, then make a right into the forest at the sign ("Verada #6 - Piscina") to get on Trail #6.
-This trail runs along a river for about 1/4 mile before it comes to the sign "Piscina" pointing left.
+Starting from the visitors' parking area, hikers get on PR-143 walking northeast bound (that is, making a left from the parking area to head "East" on PR-143) about 0.25 mi, then make a right into the forest at the sign ("Verada #6 - Piscina") to get on Trail #6.
+This trail runs along a river for about 0.25 mi before it comes to the sign "Piscina" pointing left.
 Continuing south on the trail, there are two eye-catching waterfalls visible from the trail.
 Continuing southbound and uphill, the trail goes through two flat and open areas with picnic tables.
-After this, the trail continues uphill and southbound for about 0.6 miles where it comes to its end, reaching Trail #1.
+After this, the trail continues uphill and southbound for about 0.6 mi where it comes to its end, reaching Trail #1.
 Once at Trail #1, hikers either make a left or a right to get onto Trail #1 (trail #1 is a loop trail) or, of course, may turn around to return to the parking area via Trail #6.
-The entire length of Trail #6 is 0.8 miles.
+The entire length of Trail #6 is 0.8 mi.

 Trail #7 (Camping Area)

 This trail is actually a paved forest road leading to the Los Viveros camping area, Toro Negro State Forest's only campground.
 It is located north of the parking area.
-The "trail" is only 0.1 mile long, wide and flat, thus a low challenge trail.
+The "trail" is only 0.1 mi long, wide and flat, thus a low challenge trail.
 The trail is also the connecting trail to Trail #8, which leads to Charco La Confesora (see below).
 Another use of this trail is that it leads to one of the forest's three official picnic areas.
 Its picnic area is the one closes to the visitors' parking area.
 The Doña Juana Creek runs next to the picnic area.